NCERT Exemplar Class 12 Physics Solutions Chapter 8 Electromagnetic Waves

 Answer:

-b) Total displacement current
+Now, displacement current density,

-c) The displacement current is
+The displacement current,

 A plane EM wave travelling in vacuum along z-direction is given by

-E=E_{0}\sin (kz-\omega t)\hat{i}\; and \; B=B_{0}\sin (kz-\omega t)\hat{j}
+$E=E_{0}\sin (kz-\omega t)\hat{i}\; and \; B=B_{0}\sin (kz-\omega t)\hat{j}$

-a) evaluate \oint E.dl over the rectangular loop 1234 shown in the figure
+a) evaluate $\oint E.dl$ over the rectangular loop 1234 shown in the figure

-b) evaluate \int B.ds over the surface bounded by loop 1234
+b) evaluate $\int B.ds$ over the surface bounded by loop 1234

-c) use equation \oint E.dl=\frac{-d\phi _{B}}{dt} to prove \frac{E_{0}}{B_{0}}=c
+c) use equation $\oint E.dl=\frac{-d\phi _{B}}{dt}$ to prove $\frac{E_{0}}{B_{0}}=c$

 d) by using a similar process and the equation

-\oint B.dl=\mu _{0}I\epsilon _{0}\frac{-d\phi _{E}}{dt} prove that c=\frac{1}{\sqrt{\mu _{0}\epsilon _{0}}}
+$\oint B.dl=\mu _{0}I\epsilon _{0}\frac{-d\phi _{E}}{dt}$ prove that $c=\frac{1}{\sqrt{\mu _{0}\epsilon _{0}}}$

 Answer: